yksun/TACO/README.md

 # TACO

-**Telomere-Aware Contig Optimization**
+**Telomere-Aware Contig Optimization for long-read genome assembly comparison and refinement**

-TACO is a telomere-aware all-in-one multi-assembler comparison and refinement pipeline for genome assembly benchmarking, decision-making, and chromosome-end improvement.
-Developed for small eukaryotic genomes with a focus on fungal genomes, TACO runs multiple assemblers, standardizes their outputs, evaluates assembly quality, detects telomere-supported contigs, and can either **(1)** stop after generating a unified assembler comparison table for benchmarking, or **(2)** continue into telomere-aware backbone refinement for an improved chromosome-scale candidate assembly.
+TACO is a reproducible multi-assembler pipeline for long-read genome assembly benchmarking, backbone selection, and conservative chromosome-end improvement.
+It was developed for small to moderate eukaryotic genomes, with a particular focus on fungal genomes, but also includes taxon-aware settings for plants, vertebrates, insects, and other organisms.

+From one input read set, TACO runs compatible assemblers, standardizes their outputs, evaluates assembly quality with BUSCO, QUAST, telomere metrics, and optional Merqury, then follows one of two workflows: **assembly-only benchmarking** or **full telomere-aware refinement**.

 TACO was developed at the **Grainger Bioinformatics Center, Field Museum of Natural History**.

-**What TACO is:** TACO compares multiple long-read assemblies generated from a single dataset, selects the best backbone assembly, and conservatively improves it using telomere-supported contigs from all assemblers.
-It produces a primary-style chromosome-level assembly with full provenance tracking and coverage QC.
+**What TACO is:** TACO compares multiple long-read assemblies generated from a single dataset, selects the best-supported backbone assembly, and conservatively improves it using telomere-supported contigs from all assemblers.
+It produces a primary-style chromosome-level candidate assembly with provenance tracking, final QC, and coverage diagnostics.

-**What TACO is not:** TACO does not perform Hi-C scaffolding (no YaHS/3D-DNA), does not require Hi-C data, and does not attempt full chromosome scaffolding.
+**What TACO is not:** TACO does not perform Hi-C scaffolding, does not require Hi-C data, and does not attempt full chromosome scaffolding.
 It is not a diploid/polyploid phasing tool.
-For scaffolding, use TACO's output as input to a dedicated scaffolder.
+For scaffolding, use TACO output as input to a dedicated scaffolder such as YaHS or 3D-DNA.

 ![Latest Version](https://img.shields.io/github/v/tag/yksun/TACO?sort=semver&label=Latest%20Version)
 ![Last Commit](https://img.shields.io/github/last-commit/yksun/TACO)